wujiashu0421/SPART/docs/source/QuickStart.rst

 	q0dot=[deg2rad(10);deg2rad(5);deg2rad(1);1;2;3];
 	qmdot=deg2rad([40;55]);

 Then we can start calling some functions.
-For example the kinematic function.
+For example the kinematic function:

 .. code:: matlab